metawidget/metawidget/modules/js/nodejs/src/main/resources/Readme.md

-Metawidget ${project.version} is a smart User Interface widget that populates itself with UI components to match the properties of your business objects.
+Metawidget ${project.version} is a smart User Interface widget that populates itself with UI components to match the properties of your domain objects.
 Can be used through Node.js for server-side UI generation.

 ## Introduction
 For an introduction to Metawidget, please see the tutorial at